-Licensing inspectors
+Licensing Inspectors

-Licensing inspectors are appointed by local councils.
-The inspector looks into the suitability of all licence applicants and applicants for Manager's Certificates; the employment of certified managers; Host Responsibility practices; issues around operating hours; the proposed use; designation of the premises;

-and a wide range of environmental issues concerning the club and its premises.

-The licensing inspector reviews the reports filed by the Police and the Medical Officer of Health and files a report to the DLC.
-The licensing inspector monitors licensed premises and licensees' compliance with the Act, and has the authority to issue infringement notices; appear at hearings; and make appeals to ARLA.
+Licensing Inspectors are appointed by local councils.
+The Inspector looks into the suitability of all licence applicants and applicants for Manager's Certificates; the employment of certified managers; Host Responsibility practices; issues around operating hours; the proposed use; designation of the premises; and a wide range of environmental issues concerning the proposed business and premises.
+The Licensing Inspector reviews the reports filed by the Police and the Medical Officer of Health and files a report to the DLC.
+The Licensing Inspector monitors licensed premises and licensees' compliance with the Act, and has the authority to issue infringement notices; appear at hearings; and make appeals to ARLA.